Mawnan Park (formerly known as Mawnan Junior Playing Field)

 On 3 September 2024, we held a community consultation consisting of a morning focus group followed by the Design Mawnan Park & Village Fete.
 The event featured drop-in sessions, enabling the entire community to participate and share their ideas.

 Feedback from these sessions, along with survey responses and creative designs submitted by local children, played a key role in shaping the initial design concepts.
-These concepts were shared in November for further input.
-Cllr Shiona Biggin gathered valuable feedback during this phase, which helped Earth Wrights refine the designs and develop their final concept which can now be viewed here.
-The Parish Council is now collaborating with a specialist sports and play consultancy company to develop a detailed site layout and prepare tender documents for the next phase of the project.
+These concepts were shared in November 2024 for further input.
+Cllr Shiona Biggin gathered valuable feedback during this phase, which helped Earth Wrights refine the designs and develop their final concept which can be viewed here.
+The Parish Council is now collaborating with a specialist sports and play consultancy company to develop a detailed site layout and prepare tender documents for the next phases of the project.

 Fundraising and Community Support